NLPerWS/KMatrix-2/README.md

 ### System Design and Interaction

    System Design and Interaction supports the construction, deployment, and user interaction of the K-LLMs system.
-The interface of System Construction is shown in picture.
+The GUI of System Construction is shown in picture.
    We offer a rich selection of modular components and several typical enhancement patterns to support convenient construction of mainstream heterogeneous K-LLMs systems.
 We can construct K-LLMs system by:

    1) Selecting knowledge enhancement pattern, including: Naive, Loop, Adaptive and Iterative;